How to Use the API?

 API Interface Description

-The API uses a REST interface and only built-in HTTP functions, which are understood by any standard HTTP client.
+The API uses a REST interface and relies only on built-in HTTP functions, which are supported by any standard HTTP client..

-• For ease of proxying and monitoring, object identification data is always passed as part of the URL path.
+• For easier proxying and monitoring, object identification data is always included in the URL path.

 Example